thenumbernine/preproc-lua/README.md

 TODO If I'm in the middle of a typedef or enum or something with {}'s, I should wait to insert the #define => enum{} code.  (pthread.h)

 TODO if you have a number value like enum {A = 0}; then do recursive def #define A A, which because it's a number value is turned into an enum, then this will still insert that second enum.  (pthread.h)

+## Windows

+Right now this whole setup is made specifically for Linux.
+I'm slowly working towards Windows support as well, and with that means a giant cross-platform cross-arch include file repository.